ofri/Open-Knesset/README.markdown

     sudo apt-get install python python-imaging python-setuptools

-$ python bootstrap.py
-$ bin/buildout
-$ bin/test
+* `python bootstrap.py`

+* `bin/buildout`

+* `bin/test`

-$ bin/django syncdb --migrate     # do not create a superuser account
+* `bin/django syncdb --migrate`     # do not create a superuser account

-$ bin/django loaddata dev
+* `bin/django loaddata dev`

-$ bin/django createsuperuser      # to create your superuser account
+* `bin/django createsuperuser` # to create your superuser account

-$ bin/django runserver
+* `bin/django runserver`

-# create your local setting file to store a bunch of things that you do NOT want to push to everyone
-# NOTE: NEVER push settings.py with local changes!
+* vi src/knesset/local_settings.py # create your local setting file to store a bunch of things that you do NOT want to push to everyone # NOTE: NEVER push settings.py with local changes!

-$ vi src/knesset/local_settings.py
-$ DATABASE_NAME = '<your-local-path>dev.db'  # Or path to database file if using sqlite3.
+* sample input for local_settings.py: DATABASE_NAME = '<your-local-path>dev.db'  # Or path to database file if using sqlite3.

+Trouble?
 =======
-*Some of the mirrors are flaky so you might need to run the buildout several times until all downloads succeed* *If you see a recurring error regarding PIL edit setup.py and remove the line that has 'pil' on it*
+* Some of the mirrors are flaky so you might need to run the buildout several times until all downloads succeed.
+* If you see a recurring error regarding PIL edit setup.py and remove the line that has 'pil' on it.

 NOTES
 =====